PACE-challenge/pacechallenge.org/2017/treewidth.md

 The implementation you submit must compute a tree decomposition of the graph within the allotted time. <span style="font-weight:400;">You don’t need to implement a timer: We will send the Unix signal SIGTERM when the timeout is reached.</span>

 There are 200 benchmark instances, labeled he001.gr to he200.gr.
 The odd instances are public and the even instances are secret.
-You can download the public instances at <https://people.mmci.uni-saarland.de/~hdell/pace17/he-instances-PACE2017-public-2016-12-02.tar.bz2> (~1 GB when extracted).
+You can download the instances at <https://github.com/PACE-challenge/Treewidth-PACE-2017-instances> (~1 GB when extracted).
 For verification and precommitment purposes, we also publish the sha1sum of the public and secret archives:

     4ac30341a54bc0ced46c1294882cd820589b660f  he-instances-PACE2017-public-2016-12-02.tar.bz2
     28e5dd3c67db617076ff50ec3faa68f85e4ac005  he-instances-PACE2017-secret-2016-12-02.tar.bz2